kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

 * What problem or turn of events motivated the creation of lambda calculus?
 * Which papers and events were the lambda calculus introduced by?

+1c **"Like Turing machines, the lambda calculus formalizes the concept of effective computability, thus determining which problems, or classes or problems, can be solved."**

+* What is effective computability?
+* Is effective computability a set of criteria for which problems can be solved mechanically?
+* How does formalizing the concept of effective computability determine which problems can be solved?
+* How does LC formalize the concept of effective computability?
+* What is a class of problems?
+What are these classes categorized by?
+Complexity?
+Problem area?

+2 **You may be wondering where the Haskell is.
+You may be contemplating skipping this chapter.
+You may feel tempted to leap ahead to the fun stuff where we build a project.**

+* Why do you think I would be contemplating skipping this chapter?

 4a **"We're starting from first principles here, so that when we get around to building projects, you know what you're doing."**